 Application Deadline: March 1st

+The grant applications are open to anyone who holds an active student, individual, family or professional artist membership.
 Grant funds must be applied to a workshop, class, conference or program held any time after the application deadline and before February 28th of the following year.
 Grant funds cannot be applied retroactively.
 Late applications will not be accepted.